Summertime in Copenhagen - Navigating the City and Surrounding Areas

 This was my favorite park to visit when I just wanted somewhere to stroll around or sit and read under a tree.
 It also has a very sweet castle that you can visit.

 5: Botanical Garden

 Run by the University of Copenhagen, the garden is a huge area filled with historical glasshouses and beautiful plants.
 If you pay to get inside the largest glasshouse, you can hang out with some butterflies and see their beautiful spiral staircase within the house.
 Otherwise, the garden is free to enter.

 6: Superkilen Park

-This is one of the most creative parks I have ever been to; it kind of felt like an adult playground!
-A great spot both for skateboarders and people who just want a sense of adventure in such a big city.
+This is one of the most creative parks I have ever been to; it felt like an adult playground!
+A great spot both for skateboarders and people who just want a sense of adventure in the city.

 5: Glass Markets

 If you have a group of family and/or friends that can never seem to agree on what to eat, this is a great choice.
 The markets are a similar vibe to Reffen, where there are all different kinds of great restaurants open.